SCHEDULE

 Bypass the lines and see what you want when with these two options:

-- Premium Pass: Entry to all shows + free drinks and snacks at each.
+• Premium Pass: Entry to all shows with complimentary drinks/snacks at each, and an invitation to the opening reception.
 This option helps the festival the most.

 All performances take place at Broadway Performance Hall – 1625 Broadway – Capitol Hill